Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Results

 Table~\ref{Table1} shows the power of the top 10 countries with the largest voting weight.
 Under the current rule with a 50\% quota, the power of the United States is far higher than its weight, while the other major countries have less influence.

 Figure~\ref{Fig1} shows how these countries' power changes with the quota.
-In the case of the United States, the power-threshold relation is steeply decreasing.
-In other cases, it is a flat U-shaped.
+In the case of the United States, the power-threshold relation decreases steeply for quotas above 50\%.
+For the other countries, there is an M-shape pattern.